 Funds can be obtained, as you may expect, from a loan.
 It’s often called a 401(k) loan, and when you take one out, you will have to repay it with interest — no surprise there.
-The interest rate is typically set up as a formula, such as "prime rate + 1 or 2 percentage points.”
+The interest rate is typically set up as a formula, such as "prime rate plus one or two percentage points.”
 The prime rate is published daily, and it is based on surveys of 30 banks' lending rates.

 More often than not your loan term will be a maximum of five years, and your payment will be taken directly from your payroll.

 401(k) loan amounts

 There are minimum and maximum 401(k) loan amounts available to you.
 The minimum amount is usually $1,000.
 The maximum is either $50,000 or 50% of your vested balance, whichever is less.
 What does vested mean?
 Well, that’s the amount that truly belongs to you, and it’s the amount you can take with you when you leave your employer.

 Do your research.
 Many companies' policies range from three to seven years before you’re fully vested in your 401(k).